jules2689/trudeau/docs/2020-04-17/post_news.md

 **(Voice of Translator)**:

-In recent weeks I had an opportunity to have discussions with a number of heads of chambers of commerce across thecountry, to montrÉal, quÉbec, moncton and Edmonton What they've all said is that this crisis is hitting themhard.
+In recent weeks I had an opportunity to have discussions with a number of heads of chambers of commerce across thecountry, to montrÉal, quÉbec, moncton and Edmonton.
+What they've all said is that this crisis is hitting themhard.
 They've shared their concerns with me, their realities, theiranxiety, and we have heard themessage.
 Our objective today in conjunction with the Minister offinance, is to protect ourstreets, our small communities.
 We are doubling the budget of our economic development agencies across the country, so essentially $1 billion in additional funding will go to these development agencies across the country.